bit-gpt/registry/chat-gorilla-falcon-7b/README.md

 If you are using AWS:

-- Instance Type: #TODO
+- Instance Type: `p3.2xlarge` or higher
-- GPU: #TODO
+- GPU: NVIDIA V100 or higher.

 If you are using Paperspace:

-- Instance Type: `V100` or higher
+- Instance Type: `V100-32G` or higher
 - GPU: NVIDIA V100 or higher.

 ### On-Premise Platforms